37 Steady Level-Flight Operations

 where k_w is a constant.
 Therefore, including the wave drag increment, the modified drag equation for the airplane can be written as

-While the Lock equation has been found to give reasonably good predictions of the extra wave, drag on an aircraft, and the consequent effects on the polar, quantitative predictions for a specific aircraft depend on the value of k_w.
-For example, a value k_w = 20 is often used for an airliner designed to cruise in transonic flight where 0.7 \le M_{\rm crit} \le 0.8.
+While the Lock equation has been found to give reasonably good predictions of the extra wave, drag on an airplane, and the consequent effects on the polar, quantitative predictions for a specific airplane depend on the value of k_w.
+For example, k_w = 20 is often used for an airliner designed to cruise in transonic flight where 0.7 \le M_{\rm crit} \le 0.8.
 For airplanes with thin, supersonic airfoils with higher critical Mach numbers, k_w = 5 is more appropriate.

 Thrust & Power Required for Flight